libreinnova/odoo_custom_addons/lbr_accounting/README.rst

 * Add company name to account name.
 * Fix compute rounding on AEAT mod190 report.
 * Show **Allow Cancelling Entries** field on journals without debug mode (only account managers).
+* Automatically assign journals in trial balance report wizard.
+You can check **'Not included in trial balance report'** on the journal view.

 Contracts
 ~~~~~~~~~